Some links in this post may be affiliate links

 Cut down on watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

-Where the natural lighting is too low, consider using grow lights to supplement it Check out these link to Amazon for full spectrum grow lights..
+It will not bloom if the light is not enough.
+Therefore, where the natural lighting is too low, consider using grow lights to supplement it.
+Take a look at these full spectrum grow lights on Amazon.

-Pink Jasmine thrives in an average warmth between 18-240C during the growing season.
+Pink Jasmine thrives in an average warmth of 18-240C during the growing season.
 Keep it cool at about 150C during the dormancy period (cold season).
+Keep the Winter Jasmine away from cold and hot drafts to prevent sudden changes in temperatures as they can cause reduced growth and leaf drop.

 Feed Pink Jasmine with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
 Do not feed during the cold season as growth is minimal at this time.